ImAvafe/NeoHotbar/README.md

 For Rojo / advanced users, read the [installation docs](https://avafe.me/NeoHotbar/docs/intro#installation).

-## Customization ✨
+## Documentation 📄

-For info on customizing NeoHotbar, visit the [documentation site](https://avafe.me/NeoHotbar/docs/customization).
+For info on customization, API and more, visit the [documentation site](https://avafe.me/NeoHotbar/docs/customization).